Hydrophobefireman/dss-js/README.md

 ### kvStyles

-These are the simplest, Key-Value pairs of classname and css (camel-case preffered).
+These are the simplest, Key-Value pairs of classname and css (camel-case preferred).
 (all property names are minified)
 example: